alpersonalwebsite/ai-product-business-proposal/README.md

 **Consider the size and source of your data; what biases are built into the data and how might the data be improved?**

-We need to be sure that we are covering…
+We need to be sure that we are covering...
 * Good
 * Replace
 * Damaged

 We also want to be sure that we have an even distribution: 33% of each label.

-In relation to possible bias…
+In relation to possible bias...
 We could have more images from one label which would end with a bad trained model.
 We could have misclassified images which would also end with a bad trained model, and, if the amount is considerable, an useless model.

-We can prevent this…
+We can prevent this...
 Having the same number of images per label.
 Having several examples of replace for the annotators (which sometimes could be a little tricky to identify).